Yifu-Tian/obsidian-codex-workflow/README.md

 codex
 ```

-Both can be changed in the plugin settings.
+Both can be configured in the plugin settings.

 ## Settings